ARCHER2-HPC/archer2-docs/docs/other-software/cesm213_run.md

 ./case.build
 ```

-The CESM executable will appear in the directory given by the XML
+This build may take a while to run, and have periods where the build process doesn't seem to be doing anything.
+You should only cancel the build if there has been no activity by the build script after 15 minutes.

-variable `$EXEROOT`, which can be queried using:
+The CESM executable will appear in the directory given by the XML variable `$EXEROOT`, which can be queried using:

 ``` {.console}
 ./xmlquery EXEROOT